 The good news is that…

-Are also a dog breed that we here at IndulgeYourPet feel confident recommending to folks with children provided that both the dog and the child are properly trained on how to behave with one another, and… provided that you as the owner be sure to always supervise any playtime between your dog and your child until our child is old enough and large enough to handle a dog the size of a full-grown Dalmatian.
+Dalmatians love to be around people and always seek their owner’s approval.
+Two essential traits will make “training” your Dalmatian much easier and more rewarding!
+Just be sure to provide plenty of positive reinforcement and always have a few treats ready for them, and you’ll be well on your way to owning a very well-trained animal.
+Dalmatians are also a dog breed that we here at IndulgeYourPet feel confident recommending to folks with children, provided that both the dog and the child are adequately trained on how to behave with one another and… provided that you, as the owner, be sure always to supervise any playtime between your dog and your child until our child is old enough and large enough to handle a dog the size of a full-grown Dalmatian.

-Dalmatians aren’t an exception to this rule, which is why if you are considering adopting a Dalmatian puppy, you’re going to want to be sure and discuss the following medical conditions with your Dalmatian breeder so that you can get a better idea about the health of your puppy’s parents.
+There are a few diseases and health issues that a dog breed is prone to getting as they grow old.
+Unfortunately, Dalmatians aren’t an exception to this rule, which is why if you are considering adopting a Dalmatian puppy, you’re going to want to be sure and discuss the following medical conditions with your Dalmatian breeder so that you can get a better idea about the health of your puppy’s parents.

 Common health concerns for the Dalmatian dog breed may include:

-- Hip dysplasia: This heritable condition is caused when the femur doesn’t snugly fit the pelvic socket or the hip joint which causes lameness and pain in one or more legs.
+- Hip dysplasia: This heritable condition is caused when the femur doesn’t snugly fit the pelvic socket or the hip joint, which causes lameness and pain in one or more legs.

-- Iris Sphincter Dysplasia: This is an inherited disorder in which the dog is sensitive to sunlight, has a poor night vision, can develop total or partial blindness, and usually develops cataracts.
+- Iris Sphincter Dysplasia: This is an inherited disorder in which the dog is sensitive to sunlight, has poor night vision, can develop total or partial blindness, and usually develops cataracts.

 This way…